Vizhou19/ModernDex/README.md

 ### 🪝 usePkmnDesc (hooks/usePkmnDesc.js)

-Grabs and returns both the description and the other forms (Megas, Gmax, etc.) data from the API.
+Grabs and returns both the description, gender and the other forms (Megas, Gmax, etc.) data from the API.

 ### 🪝 useEvolutionChain (hooks/useEvolutionChain.js)